NFS share

 Edit /etc/exports and add a line:

-# this exposes data of the app with id appid to the Client IP address client_ip
+# This exposes data of the app with id appid to the client IP address client_ip

 /home/yellowtent/appsdata/app_id/data client_ip(rw,sync,no_subtree_check,no_root_squash)